 - Blame someone else – to any degree – for any problem.
 Or believe someone or something has screwed up some aspect of life (companies, exes, bosses, etc.)

-I know for some time I was trapped in victimized ideation, self pity, and disempowerment relating largely to a (mostly emotionally) abusive relative.
+I know for some time I was trapped in victimized ideation, self pity, and disempowerment relating largely to a (mostly emotionally) abusive relative in childhood (and in adulthood, though the nature had changed).
 She was the enemy.
 She taught me to hate myself.
 She was the reason I had a crappy [anything].

 The path out of it – the spark that started the path – was gratitude.
 If empowerment is the goal, acceptance of realities beyond our control is along the path to it.
 And when we feel anxious, powerless, and victimized, a kind of over-gratitude for what we do have helps us accept reality and discover our strength, enabling empowerment and achievement to emerge.